epiben/humapr/cran-comments.md

   COMMENTS:
    - This is my first submission.
-   - DESCRIPTION mentions ggplot2 twice but never just ggplot.
-Not sure why this NOTE appears.
+   - In 9:30 of the DESCRIPTION, ggplot2 is intentional; I don't mean ggplot.

 ## DOWNSTREAM DEPENDENCIES
 There are currently no downstream dependencies for this package.